 M.J.
 Barrett is an assistant professor, cross-appointed in the School of Environment and Sustainability and the College of Education at the University of Saskatchewan.
 Working from a highly interdisciplinary perspective, her research focuses on creating a shared ethical space where worldviews and ways of knowing of Aboriginal Peoples are recognized and valued.
 Specifically, her research works to support effective inclusion of multiple knowledge systems into environmental decision-making.
 She holds a SSHRC Insight Development Grant to develop and pilot test an educational program for environmental professionals, graduate students and faculty.
 Her research addresses the questions of how a deepened understanding of Indigenous and other trans-rational ways of knowing can enable non-Indigenous resource managers and researchers to more effectively and respectfully understand and engage with Indigenous Peoples and their knowledge in environmental management contexts.
 It also queries into social constructs which may act as barriers to developing such understanding.
 Without an understanding of the underlying premises (e.g. ontologies) of multiple knowledge systems, non-Aboriginal peoples will continue to miss opportunities to effectively engage with this knowledge and the people who hold it.
 M.J.'s research has often been described as leading edge and her doctoral dissertation was short-listed for two national awards.
 She has a background in outdoor, experiential and environmental education.
 Her research is based in Saskatchewan and the Yukon, but has implications for many locations.

-Loleen Berdahl is an Associate Professor of Political Studies at the University of Saskatchewan.
-Her research interests include political behaviour, Canadian federalism and regionalism, urban policy, and public opinion.
-Prior to joining the Political Studies department in 2008, Loleen was the Director of Research and then Senior Researcher at the Canada West Foundation, a Calgary-based nonpartisan public policy research institute.
-In her work at the Foundation, Loleen was the principal investigator on seven of the largest public opinion surveys examining democratic and public policy attitudes and political culture in western Canada.
-A former Fulbright Scholar (University of Texas at Dallas, 1996), Loleen is the co-author of three books; the most recent, Western Visions, Western Futures: Perspectives on the West in Canada (co-authored with Roger Gibbins), was published by Broadview Press in 2003.
+Loleen Berdahl (Ph.D.
+Calgary) is an Associate Professor of Political Studies at the University of Saskatchewan.
+Her research interests include Canadian federalism and regionalism, public policy, and public opinion.
+She is the coauthor of four books, including Explorations: Conducting Empirical Research in Canadian Political Science (with Keith Archer; Oxford University Press 2011).
+Loleen is the Project Leader for the new survey and focus group research facility at the University of Saskatchewan’s Social Sciences Research Laboratories, funded by the Canada Foundation for Innovation; research leader for the University of Saskatchewan’s Taking the Pulse initiative; and the recipient of the 2012 University of Saskatchewan Provost’s Award for Outstanding New Teacher.
 Between 2010 and 2013, Loleen worked with Bonita Beatty (Native Studies, University of Saskatchewan) and Greg Poelzer (Political Studies, University of Saskatchewan) on an extensive research project to measure political culture and participation in Northern Saskatchewan Aboriginal communities; the project was funded by the Social Sciences and Humanities Council of Canada (SSHRC).

 Lois Berry has over 30 years experience as a nurse educator.
 She has taught in classroom and clinical settings in practical, diploma, and baccalaureate nursing programs, and has held leadership positions at middle and senior leadership positions in a variety of post secondary settings.
 Her professional research and practice interests lie in leadership and policy development in health care and health professional education, with a focus on quality and equality.
 She is interested in social justice, with a specific interest in access to health care and health professional education for diverse populations in local and global contexts.
 In her current position as Acting Associate Dean for North and Northwestern Campus and Rural and Remote Engagement at the College of Nursing, University of Saskatchewan, she works to develop relationships with northern, rural and Aboriginal communities aimed at building capacity at a community level.
 As a member of the College of Nursing Global Health Committee, her goal is to ensure that the College of Nursing is actively engaged in educational and research programming in the north and in rural and remote areas, and is linked locally and globally through provincial, national and international partnerships.